-Our 2018 plans might be daunting and ambitious.
-They may feel beyond us but if we look to our past achievements (and setbacks) there are clues as to what we need to do or what we need to believe in order to succeed.
-We just sometimes just forget how capable we are or have been!
-By way of a couple of my own highs and lows, I invite you to tap into your memory bank for examples of your best self and apply those examples to today’s challenges.
+Our plans can feel daunting and ambitious.
+They may feel beyond us but if we look to our past achievements (and setbacks) there are clues as to what we need to do or believe in order to succeed.
+Sometimes we forget how capable we are or have been.
+By way of a couple of my own highs and lows, I invite you to tap into your memory bank for examples of your best self and apply those to today’s challenges.

 This blog is based on a presentation I gave to a couple a local networking groups this month.
 The slots were booked months without a title or theme but there came a time when I had to write something down.
 I set a deadline, booked an appointment with a fellow coach to go through my ideas and two hours before we were due to meet, the page was still blank!
 Here I am with a blank sheet of paper not knowing what I am going to talk about but feeling ok about this.
 Surely “old Shirley” wouldn’t have volunteered without knowing what she was going to say?
 She’d have been panicking about standing in front of a blank sheet of paper.
 “How far I’ve come” I thought.
 Perhaps that is the story – it’s a story of my transformation over the last year or so but hang on a minute.
 I think I have been here before.